nandorojo/lint-react-native-app/readme.md

 A command-line interface that adds linting and prettier to a `react` / `react-native` project.
 It primarily targets `expo`.

+Originally inspired by [this article](https://medium.com/@oliver.grack/using-eslint-with-typescript-and-react-hooks-and-vscode-c583a18f0c75) with additions to cover pieces it misses.

 ## Install

 Run this after running `expo init` (or from `react-native` cli):